-Formal box hedges border a mix of modern perennials and grasses such as German Iris, Cat mint and Berberis.
-Japanese maple trees add height and depth to the façade, whilst the weeping maple helps contribute to the spectacular seasonal colour changes.
+Given the home’s heritage, our design team felt it vital to keep the front garden design traditional with an undercurrent of contemporary tones.
+Formal box hedges border a mix of modern perennials and grasses such as Iris germanica, Nepata (Catmint) and Berberis.
+Acer palmatum (Japanese maple trees) add height and depth to the façade, whilst the weeping maple cultivars help contribute to the spectacular seasonal colour changes.

-Fast growing, dense Pyrus ‘Capital Ornamental Pears’ were used to shield the extension next door and combined with Prunus lusitancia worked to add necessary privacy to this property.
-Clipped Buxus were chosen for the structural support they bring to a garden, and a mixture of Hellebores and Himilayan Bistort ‘Persicaria affinis’ were added for their striking aesthetic qualities.
+Fast-growing, dense Pyrus callyerana ‘Capital’ (Ornamental Pears) were used to shield the extension next door and, combined with Prunus lusitanica, worked on adding necessary privacy to this property.
+Clipped Buxus spheres were planted for the structural support they bring to a garden, and Liriope muscari and Persicaria affinis were planted for their striking aesthetic qualities.